Meet The Team

 Tina enjoys spending her free time with her husband, children, and dogs, cheering on the UM Grizzlies, and boating.

-While most of Caitlynn’s experience is in traditional medicine, she has an appreciation for complementary forms of medicine and believes in a combined approach when addressing health issues.
+While most of Caitlynn’s experience is in western medicine, she has an appreciation for complementary forms of medicine and believes in a combined approach when addressing health issues.

 In her free time, she enjoys spending time with her family, friends, soon to be husband, and fur kids (Novie, Nellie, and Henley).
 On the weekends, you can usually catch her on a side by side ride up to a mountain lake or golfing at one of the local courses.